The evolution of binary neutron star post-merger remnants: a review: Long-lived neutron star remnants

 Another more tentative observational evidence for a neutron star engine is the recent detection of a luminous kilonova from short GRB200522A~\citep{fong20_kilonova}.
 The kilonova is significantly brighter than expected from r-process nucleosynthesis alone and the characteristic features of the emission suggest additional energy from a neutron star.
 If true, this neutron star is most definitely stable and given the kilonova is detected as a counterpart to a short gamma-ray burst, the neutron star engine must have launched the jet that powered this gamma-ray burst.
-We note that given there are large systematic uncertainties with kilonova modelling~\citep[e.g.,][]{zhu20} there may be alternative explanations for this exceptionally bright kilonova.
+We note that given there are large systematic uncertainties with kilonova modelling~\citep[e.g.,][]{zhu20} and there may be alternative explanations for this exceptionally bright kilonova.
+Moreover, Gemini observations of GRB200522A only find a weak counterpart, contrary to expectations if a magnetar was present~\citep{oconnor21}.

 Perhaps the best observational evidence for long-lived neutron stars being able to launch relativistic jets and power short gamma-ray bursts are x-ray afterglow observations.
-The observations of a plateau~\citep[e.g.,][]{fan06, dallosso11, rowlinson13, lu15}, a sharp drop in luminosity~\citep[e.g.,][]{rowlinson10, rowlinson13, sarin20} and late-time x-ray flares~\citep[e.g.,][]{fan06} are all are best interpreted by invoking the spin-down energy of a long-lived neutron star~\citep{zhang01, lasky17}.
+The observations of a plateau~\citep[e.g.,][]{fan06, dallosso11, rowlinson13, lu15}, a sharp drop in luminosity~\citep[e.g.,][]{rowlinson10, rowlinson13, sarin20} and late-time x-ray flares~\citep[e.g.,][]{fan06} are all best interpreted by invoking the spin-down energy of a long-lived neutron star~\citep{zhang01, lasky17}.
 If long-lived neutron stars are powering the x-ray afterglows they must by definition also be responsible for launching the ultra-relativistic jet and producing prompt emission.

 Although these observational lines of evidence are not definitive, they do strongly suggest long-lived neutron stars can launch jets that produce short gamma-ray bursts, with more recent numerical simulations~\citep[e.g.,][]{mosta20} backing up this claim.